topbitdu/unidom-article_number/README.md

 The As Marked concern do the following tasks for the includer automatically:
 1. Define the has_many :markings macro as: ``has_many :markings, class_name: 'Unidom::ArticleNumber::Marking', as: :marked``
 2. Define the #is_marked! method as: ``def is_marked!(as: nil, by: nil, at: Time.now)``

+### As EAN-13 Marked concern
+The As EAN-13 Marked concern do the following tasks for the includer automatically:
+1. Include the As Marked concern
+2. Define the has_many :ean13_barcodes macro as: ``has_many :ean13_barcodes, through: :markings, source: :barcode, source_type: 'Unidom::ArticleNumber::Ean13Barcode'``

+### As EAN-8 Marked concern
+The As EAN-8 Marked concern do the following tasks for the includer automatically:
+1. Include the As Marked concern
+2. Define the has_many :ean8_barcodes macro as: ``has_many :ean8_barcodes, through: :markings, source: :barcode, source_type: 'Unidom::ArticleNumber::Ean8Barcode'``